What Happens When Mixing Xanax and Alcohol | Rehab Center

 Alcohol and Xanax (alprazolam) are both legal substances.
+Xanax is one of the most commonly prescribed medications in the United States and is often prescribed as a benzodiazepine prescription for anxiety and related conditions.
 They are also both addictive substances.
 In 2020 over 60 million Americans binged on alcohol and 4.8 million Americans misused prescription benzodiazepines like Xanax.
+The college-age group (typically 18-22) has higher rates of binge drinking and substance misuse compared to their non-college peers, and abuse of Xanax is particularly prevalent among young adults.

 Abusing alcohol or Xanax is dangerous and can be deadly.
-According to the CDC, non-fatal and fatal overdoses on benzodiazepines like Xanax increased by 24% from 2019 to 2020.
-Alcohol-induced overdose deaths increased by 25% during the same time period.
-While abusing Xanax or alcohol on its own is already dangerous, taking the two together can significantly increase those dangers.
+Many people mistakenly believe mixing Xanax and alcohol is safe because both are legal substances, but this combination can lead to alcohol overdose.
+While abusing Xanax or alcohol on their own is already dangerous, taking the two together can significantly increase those dangers.
 The combination also ups your risk of long-term physical and mental health problems.
+Alcohol is implicated in 20 percent of benzodiazepine-related deaths, highlighting the severe risk of combining these substances.

 Why Do People Mix Alcohol and Xanax?

 People may take Xanax while they’re drinking alcohol in an effort to get “more of a good thing.”
 Alcohol and Xanax are both depressants.
+Both are classified as CNS depressants, and combining Xanax with alcohol can dangerously amplify their sedative effects.
 They slow down your central nervous system (CNS) by enhancing your brain’s gamma-aminobutyric acid (GABA).
 GABA is a neurotransmitter that helps you feel relaxed and calm by blocking certain CNS activity.
+Xanax increases the effects of GABA in the brain, which contributes to its calming and sedative effects.
 GABA also helps you sleep.

 Both Xanax and alcohol can make you feel calm and less inhibited.
+Individuals may feel relaxed, happy, or even euphoric when combining Xanax and alcohol, sometimes leading to a dream-like state.
 Some people may take Xanax with alcohol in hopes of intensifying these desirable effects.
+People with anxiety may use Xanax and alcohol together to cope with stress or social situations.
 The problem is that this combination is always risky.
 Mixing alcohol and Xanax can be dangerous and even fatal.
+In the same way, both substances slow body functions, and consuming so much alcohol with Xanax can dangerously increase these effects.

 Dangers of Mixing Xanax and Alcohol

 Taking Xanax and alcohol together compounds the dangers of taking them separately.
+Both are prescription drugs, and even prescribed Xanax can be dangerous when mixed with alcohol.
 Xanax can exaggerate the effects of alcohol and vice versa.
 When you mix alcohol and Xanax together, you’re at increased risk for several physical and mental side effects.

 Physical Side Effects of Mixing Alcohol and Xanax